Abhay-Mahanta/DNS-Spoofer/README.md

 3. When a DNS request for `www.bing.com` is made, the tool will spoof the response, redirecting the target to the IP address `192.168.92.133`.

-## Warning

-This tool should only be used in a controlled environment or on networks where you have explicit permission to perform testing.
-Unauthorized use is illegal and can result in severe penalties.